 - Deep Tissue: generally includes medium to deep pressure.
 Deeper layers of muscle are accessed with slow, sinking strokes or compression.
 This is very effective for treating chronic conditions.

-- Trigger Point Therapy: focuses on specific points of tenderness/pain in muscles tissue that often refer sensation to a surrounding area.
+- Trigger Point Therapy: focuses on specific points of tenderness/pain in muscle tissue that often refer sensation to a surrounding area.
 Points are specifically isolated to release tension and discomfort.

 - Prenatal/pregnancy: accommodates mothers to be.
 Patients may choose to lie on their side during the session or use our cushion system to allow them to comfortably lie face down, protecting their growing baby as their hard-working body is nourished head to toe.